stacks-network/stacks/faq.md

 ### Is there support for names that don't ever expire?

 Yes.
-Each namespace has it's own settings, so if you'd like to register names that don't expire, simply use a namespace that has a flag set for non-expiration.
+Each namespace has its own settings, so if you'd like to register names that don't expire, simply use a namespace that has a flag set for non-expiration.

 ### Does name ownership have multi-party support?